 The Boston Red Sox selected Magadan in the 12th round of the June 1980 amateur draft, but he did not sign.
 Instead, he went to the University of Alabama.
 “I wanted to go to a four-year school,” he said in 1983.
 “I wasn’t heavily recruited.
 I got some letters from some schools that said they were interested, but not anything like Alabama.
 I decided that playing away from home at Alabama was the best chance for me to improve as a player, a student, and a person.”
 He succeeded on all counts, with the help of the woman who became his wife, Kelly Ann Horton from Tuscaloosa.14

 Magadan had a fine college career.
 In 2015 he still held many of Alabama’s individual batting records.
-He was named to the Southeast Conference’s All-SEC team in each of the three years he played.
+He was named to the All-Southeastern Conference team in each of the three years he played.
 He was an All-America for two years.
 In 1983 Baseball America named him its College Player of the Year.
 Magadan entered the College Baseball Hall of Fame in 2010, becoming the second University of Alabama player to do so, after Hall of Famer Joe Sewell.

 As a freshman in 1981, Magadan set a school record with a hitting streak in his first 27 games.
 To keep the pressure off, his teammates tricked him into believing that the record was 22 when it was actually 18.
 “If I had known I was near it, I probably would have gone 0-for-7,” Magadan said.15

 In September 1981, Magadan was also named American Legion Player of the Year after his team (Post 248, West Tampa) won the national championship.
 As part of the honor, he attended the 1981 World Series.16 He also got to visit Cooperstown.
 He viewed the latter as the greatest experience of his life to that point.17